spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 The tab opens an overview of the Kubernetes components.
 From there, you can check if the application components have been created successfully:
 - select the **Namespaces** tab and check for a namespace called *cluster-xxxxxx*
-- select the **Deployments** tab and check the existance of a deployment with name *hello-universe-deployment*
+- select the **Deployments** tab and check the existence of a deployment with name *hello-universe-deployment*
 - select the **Pods** tab and check for two pods with name *hello-universe-deployment-xxxxxx*

 In the **Deployments** tab you can verify the status of the deployment: next to the deployment name, check the number of Pods ready and the number of replicas to know if the application is fully deployed.